AnVIL Content Guide

 Welcome to the AnVIL Portal content guide.
 We welcome help from the consortium and community members for content creation and maintenance.

-We use the staging branch of the repository as the base for modifying the content.
+We use the main branch of the repository as the base for modifying the content.

 Below we describe the general flow of content creation, editing, review, approval and deployment.
 See the links at the left for more detail on each step.